Updated Aug 28, 2023

 However, you will notice a few key differences between the invoice in Dubsado and the invoice in Xero:

-Line item descriptions are not supported by Xero and will not appear on the Xero invoice.
+Dubsado line item descriptions will not appear on the Xero invoice.

-The due date on the Xero invoice will match the invoice issue date, not the payment plan due dates.
+The due date on the Xero invoice will match the Dubsado invoice date, not the payment plan due date.
 The payment plan due dates will only show on the Dubsado invoice.
 Payment reminders will still be sent by Dubsado.

 If there is a discount, it will be distributed proportionately across all line items as dollar amounts.
 The original percentage or fixed discount line item will not be shown.

 Dubsado clients and Xero contacts

-When an invoice is synced with Xero, Dubsado will attempt to match the client with one of your existing Xero contacts, vendors, and employees using the client email address.
+When an invoice is synced with Xero, Dubsado will attempt to match the client with one of your existing Xero contacts, vendors, and employees using the client's email address.
 Dubsado will not change or add to the contact information in Xero.

 If no match is found, a new contact will be created in Xero.
 The only information Dubsado uses to create the new contact is:

-The Contact Name in Xero will be the client's first and last name.
+The Contact in Xero will be the client's first and last name.
 Other information from the client profile in Dubsado, such as company name, phone number, and address, will not be added to the contact in Xero.